-The NCERT solutions for class 10 science chapter 9 metals and non-metals given here are engaging and easy to understand which can help the CBSE class 10 students to clear all their doubts regarding the metals and non-metals chapter.
-View the comprehensive NCERT questions and solutions for this chapter below.
+The NCERT Solutions Class 10 Science Metals and Non-metals given here are engaging and easy to understand which can help the CBSE class 10 students to clear all their doubts.
+Get the comprehensive NCERT questions and solutions for this chapter below.
 The NCERT solutions class 10 science Chapter 10 Metals and Non-metals PDF is also available here.
-The topics covered in the chapter 3 of class 10 science is given below
+The topics covered in chapter 3 of class 10 science is given below.

 Define amphoteric oxides.
 Give two examples.